hello-andrew-yan/spigot-smoke/README.md

 - **Particle Generation**: Generate particles across the surface of a sphere rather than filling the entire sphere with particles.
 This approach reduces the computational intensity.
 - **Player Interaction**: Ensure that players who walk into the smoke region experience blindness.
 Conversely, players should regain visibility when leaving the smoke.
-- **Mob Interaction**: When mobs enter the smoke region, their target should be removed.
+- **Mob Interaction**: When mobs enter the smoke region ~~their target should be removed~~ they will experience slowness (Constantly setting the mob target to `null` is too slow compared to the actual mob targetting event in native Minecraft).
 This adds complexity and depth to the smoke effect to extend to mobs as well.
-- **Block Collision**: The smoke should conform to surrounding geometry by correctly colliding with obstructing blocks.
+- **Block Collision**: The smoke should dynamically conform to surrounding geometry by correctly colliding with obstructing blocks.

 ## Implementation